09 May Are you ready to switch email service providers?

 Your Current Email

-If your website is hosted with Mediamojo, there’s a good chance your emails are hosted locally (unless you have already switched over).
+If your website has been hosted with Mediamojo for some time now, there’s a good chance your emails are hosted locally (unless you’ve already made the switch).
 Whilst it’s easy to become complacent with this type of service, what if there was a better option that offers more storage and can even make your work life more productive?

 Now we are certainly not saying that locally hosted email isn’t a good way to handle your emails, but as tech leaders such as Microsoft and Google evolve, the services they offer to help improve small business productivity are hard to ignore.
-That’s why we are encouraging more clients to make the switch to either Office 365 (by Microsoft) or G Suite (by Google).
+That’s why we are encouraging our clients to make the switch to either Microsoft 365 or G Suite (Google).
 Both services offer affordable plans and are much easier to self-manage once set up.
 It just comes down to a matter of preference in what each service offers.